Staff Selection and Assignment

 The posting includes the key area of responsibilities, qualifications, hours of work, and deadline for applications.

-5. An individual who is offered a position signs a letter of employment that outlines the working relationship between the individual and the FFPLTC.
+4. An individual who is offered the position signs a letter of employment that outlines the working relationship between the individual and the FFPLTC.

 The letter of employment is signed by the employee and returned to the FFPLTC before the commencement of work.